 What to do in Kovalam Beach?

-There is a lot of activity on Kovalam’s beaches and visitors can spend ample time here .
-A host of shops selling traditional Kerala items and souvenirs, cafes and eateries dotting the roads of these three beaches are plenty.
-Merely sitting on the beach with a view of the magnificent, silvery sea shimmering on the horizon is quite relaxing to the tired soul.Fishing boats appear like tiny dots hobbing up and down and fishermen with their nets is a common sight.
-Undoubtedly, for a languorous break, this place is an ideal destination.
+There is a lot of activity on Kovalam’s beaches for the visitors .
+Firstly, there are a host of shops selling traditional Kerala items and souvenirs.
+In addition, several cafes and eateries line the road along the three beaches.
+Merely sitting on the beach with a view of the magnificent, silvery sea shimmering on the horizon is quite relaxing.Fishing boats appear like tiny dots hobbing up and down.
+In other words, fishermen with their nets is a common sight in Kovalam.
+Undoubtedly, this place is an ideal destination for a holiday.

 Ayurvedic Centre in Kovalam

-To combine a pleasure trip with some spirituality, head to Thiruvananthapuram to visit the renowned Padmanabhaswamy temple, and it was indeed a very memorable trip !
-A mere 15 kms drive from Kovalam, once you enter this city, you get a feel of the rich, cultural heritage of Kerela – houses and buildings from a by-gone era with intricate Dravidian architecture.
-Local people dressed in traditional attire – men in white and gold half dhoti and women with long, thick, oiled hair, in white half saree – paint a picture of calm that can only be experienced in a place like this.
+To combine a pleasure trip with some spirituality, head to Thiruvananthapuram .
+The renowned Padmanabhaswamy temple is just 15 kms drive from Kovalam.
+Once you enter this city, you get a feel of the rich, cultural heritage of Kerala.
+There are houses and buildings from a by-gone era with intricate Dravidian architecture.
+Local people are dressed in traditional attire – men in white and gold half dhoti and women in white half saree .

-A trip to Kerala is incomplete without a taste of the local cuisine and Malayalis are very fond of cooking.
-One of their favourite dishes is the `appam and stew’; appams are a kind of plain dosa and stew is a delicious vegetable curry.
-Coconut is used in most of their dishes in different forms – oil, milk or plain grated.
-Being a coastal town you will find different varieties of fish eaten mostly with rice.
+A trip to Kerala is incomplete without a taste of the local cuisine .
+The local community , the Malayalis are very fond of cooking.
+One of the favourite dishes is the `appam and stew’.
+For example, appams are a kind of plain dosa and stew is a delicious vegetable curry.
+Coconut is used in most of their dishes in various forms.Coconut oil, milk or plain coconut is added to the food.
+Fish is also popular here as it is a coastal town.